+We can help you create a clear plan.
+Working towards your financial goals while meeting the demands of everyday life takes considered and expert planning.
 That means using the right tools for you at the right time and ensuring you find the right balance of savings and investments, to make your money work harder for you.
-This is even more important in a time of continuing financial uncertainty.
-The freezing of many tax allowances is also placing a greater burden on many taxpayers, so it's essential to consider the decisions and actions you can take this tax year to mitigate any impacts.
+This is even more important in a time of continuing fiscal uncertainty.

+The tightening of many tax allowances is also placing a greater burden on many taxpayers, so it's essential to consider the decisions and actions you can take this tax year to mitigate any impacts.